sssvip/blog-data/source/_posts/algorithm/fundamental/sort/sortable.md

 ---

-There is no surprise,reading progress more faster than implement.
+There is no surprise,reading progress faster than implement.
 Now,I was reading the section 2.5 in algorithm 4th.But I am just start plan to implement the sort part.I very like a saying:"slower is faster".
 So just do yourself better.

 <!-- more -->

 <div id="google_translate_element"></div>

-#### why to define a abstract class called `Sortable`?
+#### why to define an abstract class called `Sortable`?

 1. Extract the common code part of sort,reduce code repeat

-2. More specifical to implement a kind of sort,not mess
+2. More specifically to implement a kind of sort,not mess

 This is a good method to implement sort.
 Because I don't mess more,I just divide implement to more step.
 I just focus per step how to implement,not here and there meanwhile.

 As sort, it can be divide into two necessary steps that compare and exchange.

-#### why to define a abstract class called Sortable?
+#### why to define an abstract class called Sortable?
-I try to define a interface not a abstract class,then I found that not a good practice.
+I try to define an interface not an abstract class,then I found that not a good practice.

 Although define a Sortable interface can ensure the subclass must implement each method.If I implement the sortable interface, I must to implement the each method in `QucikSort`,`MergeSort`,`SelectSort`,etc. But think it seriously,not need implement each method in a specific Sort Class.
 Many method just common code for many specific Sort Class.

 So I remember it can use abstract class to define,if not specific method, just use default implement.
-If some method not common code,it must to implement specific,it can declare a abstract method.Then in specific Sort Class implement it specifically.
+If some method not common code,it must to implement specific,it can declare an abstract method.Then in specific Sort Class implement it specifically.

 ```java
 /**